vmware-archive/vsphere-storage-for-kubernetes/documentation/troubleshooting.md

 etcd.yaml  kube-apiserver.yaml  kube-controller-manager.yaml  kube-scheduler.yaml
 ```

 Open YAML/JSON file and find `--v` option in the container's command.
-Increase it to 9. if this option is not present then add --v=9 to the container's command for the controller-manager, so that we can help debug issues in the vSphere Cloud Provider.
+Increase value for this option to 9.
+If this option is not present then add --v=9 to the container's command for the controller-manager.
+This helps debug issues in the vSphere Cloud Provider.

 ```
 # cat kube-controller-manager.yaml